KuramA-777/GTNH-2.9.X-Shader-Edits-and-PBR-Packs/README.md

+- Shader Configs and PBR Packs for GTNH

+- Working with:

+		- Comp 5.9 + EP 1.10
+		- Photon 1.3
+		- Eclipse

 Download via Big Green "<> Code" button -> Download ZIP

 Inside it extract the 3 zip files into your "resourcepacks" Folder